 While bad financial decisions can set you back, it’s important to remember that mistakes can also be an opportunity to learn and grow.
-While you can’t go back and undo the things you’ve done (or do things you didn’t do), you can acknowledge where you went wrong and change your behavior moving forward.
+While you can’t go back and undo the things you’ve done or didn’t do (if only!), you can acknowledge where you went wrong and change your behavior moving forward.

-Below, we look at some of the most common financial missteps people make, as well as what you can do to overcome them.
+Below, take a look at some of the most common financial missteps people make, as well as what can be done to overcome them.

 15 Bad Financial Decisions